freebirdjs/freebird-drafts/WS_Server.md

 //server
 * .on('connection')
-	- authenticate
+    - _initClient()
 * .on('error')

 //client
 * .on('message')
     - decrypt
     - authorize
     - callApi
 * .on('close')
-	- remove socket from _wsClients
+    - remove all clients
 * .on('error')